How are places allocated?

 What if I am moving home?

-If you are applying for a community or voluntary controlled school for a September 2020 start, you needed to provide satisfactory evidence of a new home address (e.g. a solicitor’s letter confirming a completion date) by 13 March 2020, in order for this to have been taken into consideration when deciding on the offer of a school place.
-Please note that an ‘intention to move’ is not be used when allocating places.
+If you are applying for a community or voluntary controlled school for a September 2024 start, you needed to provide satisfactory evidence of a new home address (e.g. a solicitor’s letter confirming a completion date) by 08 March 2024, in order for this to have been taken into consideration when deciding on the offer of a school place.
+Please note that an ‘intention to move’ is not satisfactory evidence of residing within an oversubscribed school’s catchment area when allocating available places.